-The metro network is a great way to travel to most places in Lisbon, and to explore some of its best attractions.
+The metro network, or underground, is a great way to travel to most places in Lisbon, and to explore some of its best attractions.

 It’s also the cheapest way to travel from and to Lisbon Airport.